shinespark/vim-list2tree/README.md

 # vim-list2tree

-Change to tree from list of markdown plugin.
+Convert a markdown list format to a tree format.

 ## Usage